 Modern Portfolio Theory

-We do not subscribe to Modern Portfolio Theory.
+At Boyar Asset Management we do not subscribe to Modern Portfolio Theory.
 We do not believe investors are rational, nor do we believe the market is efficient.
 We therefore do not take into account factors we deem useless and unnecessarily complicated such as beta and mathematical formulas that supposedly help mitigate risk when constructing a client portfolio.
 To us, the best way to lower risk is by buying an asset at a cheap enough price relative to its intrinsic or private market value.

 The Number of Companies in a Portfolio